-Last month, I asked my AI assistant to add a new REST endpoint to our Dropwizard service.
-It generated a Spring Boot controller.
+You’re adding a new REST endpoint to a Dropwizard service.
+Your AI assistant gives you a Spring Boot controller.
 Wrong framework.
 Wrong annotations.
 Wrong everything.

 That’s the problem this post is about.